JCSnap/obsidian-rpg/RLRPG/RLRPG Scripts.md

 - `vault_path`: The current vault path, which can be retrieved by running `@vault_path` within the code block.
 #### Behaviour
 - Reads checked passive quests from character pages.
-- Extracts task name, gold value, and source file for each checked passive quest.
+- Extracts task name, gold value, and source for each checked passive quest.
 - Overwrites the passive quests section in `RLRPG Main.md` with the updated passive quests from character pages.
 - Ensures that only checked passive tasks are carried over, resetting them as unchecked `[ ]` in `RLRPG Main.md`.
 #### Returns